Lean Coaching Skills: Tips for "Humble Inquiry"

 - How to help people "slow down" so they don't jump to solutions

 - How do you know when to coach and when to give instruction

 - What capability development really means in a lean company

 He also will present along with other coaching excperts at the annual Lean coaching Summit.
 The conference’s unique agenda features opportunities for you to learn and then practice new coaching skills.

-Step 1,Skills to Coach for Development: Recognizing Effective PDCA Problem Solving
+Recognizing Effective PDCA Problem Solving

 This workshop will review the basic six-step PDCA process for investigating problems and deciding the most effective ways to eliminate them.
 It is intended to help leaders and coaches develop the listening and observation skills to recognize and model sound PDCA problem solving based on grasp of actual conditions.
 It will also prepare leaders to facilitate teams in PDCA thinking and coach employees to develop the skills to apply the process on their own.